 2012-13: Kase made his pro hockey debut skating with SK Kadan in the Czech Extraliga B division after skating for KHL Chomutov’s U20 and U18 teams and represented the Czech Republic in three international tournaments.
 In 13 games (including four playoff contests) with SK Kadan he scored 3 goals with 1 assist and was +1 with 2 penalty minutes.
 Kase scored 9 goals with 7 assists in 25 games and was +12 with 20 penalty minutes in 25 U20 games and had 10 goals with 16 assists in 14 games with KLH Chomutov’s U18 team.
 He was scoreless in four games with the Czech U19 team at the 2012 World Junior A Challenge.
 Kase played for the Czech U18 team in the 2012 Ivan Hlinka Tournament and the 2013 World Junior Championship.
 He scored 4 goals with 4 assists and was -6 in ten games.

 2013-14: Kase made his debut with KLH Chomutov’s Czech Extraliga A Division club during the European Trophy tournament in the summer and played for the Czech Republic in the 2014 World Junior Championship.
 In five games at the WJC he was -3 with 1 goal and 2 assists.
-Kase was ranked 16th amongst European skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+Kase was ranked eighth amongst European skaters in Central Scouting’s final rankings and was selected by Anaheim in the seventh round (205th overall) in the 2014 NHL Draft.